-Consequently, Western businesses have been itching to expand to the MENA ever since local underground music scenes erupted into the forefront during the Arab Uprisings, unsettling existing production and distribution networks, and creating opportunities for newcomers.
-During the 2010s, higher internet penetration rates due to the spread of 4G and 5G technologies, and partnerships between telephone providers, DSPs, and social media platforms have made streaming more accessible in the region.
-The rise of a new transnational Arab pop scene (rap, indie, and electronic dance music) has provided major labels and distributors with a lucrative talent pool.
-Young Arab artists often lend their faces to campaigns by Western music businesses that seek to carve out a market share for
+Consequently, Western businesses have been itching to expand to the MENA ever since local underground music scenes erupted into the forefront during the Arab Uprisings, unsettling existing production and distribution networks, and creating opportunities for newcomers.162 During the 2010s, higher internet penetration rates due to the spread of 4G and 5G technologies, and partnerships between telephone providers, DSPs, and social media platforms have made streaming more accessible in the region.163 The rise of a new transnational Arab pop scene (rap, indie, and electronic dance music) has provided major labels and distributors with a lucrative talent pool.164 Young Arab artists often lend their faces to campaigns by Western music businesses that seek to carve out a market share for themselves in the region.165 DSPs have been leading the charge, with streaming advertisements and subscriptions making the MENA the fastest-growing market in 2021 (35%), and the third-fastest-growing one in 2022 (23.8%).166

 ^{162.} D. Sprengel, "Neoliberal Expansion and Aesthetic Innovation: The Egyptian Independent Music Scene Ten Years After", International Journal of Middle East Studies, No. 52, 2020, pp. 545-551.

-^{163.} P. France, "Why Streaming Hasn't Overtu(r)ned Music in the Arab World.
+163. P. France, "Why Streaming Hasn't Overtu(r)ned Music in the Arab World.
 Not Yet", OrientXXI, June 22, 2020, available at: www.orientxxi.info.